rahimpashadev/rahimpashadev/README.md

 ---

-## About
+## Hey, I'm Rahim 👋

-I'm Rahim Pasha, a Web Developer with 3+ years of hands on experience working on client websites and production projects.
+I'm a Web Developer with 3+ years of hands on experience building and maintaining real client websites.

-I work across custom frontend development, WordPress, Elementor, Webflow, Shopify and WooCommerce.
+Most of my work has been around WordPress, Elementor, Webflow, Shopify and WooCommerce, along with custom frontend development using HTML, CSS and JavaScript.

-My work also includes responsive development, Figma to web implementation, integrations, website performance, migrations and ongoing website improvements.
+I work on everything from Figma to web builds and responsive development to integrations, performance improvements, migrations and production troubleshooting.

-I use HTML, CSS and JavaScript for custom layouts, interactions and functionality when a project needs more control than the platform provides.

-I also spend a lot of time working on existing websites.
-This includes fixing responsive issues, rebuilding sections, troubleshooting production problems, connecting external tools and maintaining websites after launch.

-My current direction is Full Stack Development.

-I'm learning PHP, Python, React, Next.js, Node.js and the backend concepts needed to build complete web applications.
+Right now, I'm actively moving from CMS focused development toward more custom development and learning the frontend and backend technologies needed to build complete web applications.

+I'm not calling myself a Full Stack Developer or AI Engineer yet.
+I'm learning, building and getting there step by step.

+Currently exploring PHP, Python, React, Next.js, Node.js, APIs, databases, authentication, Docker and deployment.

 I'm also studying BBIT, Bachelor of Business and Information Technology.

 <br>

+### 🌐 Find Me Online

 <a href="https://rahimpasha.com/" target="_blank">
   <img